Dynamic-Aryan/medidocs_frontend/README.md

-# Save the generated README content as a .md file

-readme_content = """
 # 💊 Medidocs – Appointment & Medical Certificate System (Frontend)

 Welcome to the **frontend** of **Medidocs**, a modern and responsive medical appointment system built with **React** and **Vite**.